SolidBench/sparql-query-parameter-instantiator.js/README.md

 * `"templateFilePath"`: The path to a SPARQL template file.
 * `"name"`: Unique identifier for this template, used to reference it in `nextTemplates`.
 * `"queryTask"`: A label grouping related templates into a task (e.g. `"discover"`).
-* `"instantiationVariableTypeMap"`: Maps variables in this template (without `?` prefix) to their entity type.
+* `"instantiationVariableTypeMap"`: Maps the instantiation variables in this template (without `?` prefix) to their entity type.
 Used to match output variables from the previous query to input variables for this query.
+This query can follow any other query where the entity type in `outputVariableTypeMap` matches an entity type in this `instantiationVariableTypeMap`.
 * `"outputVariableTypeMap"`: Maps SELECT variables in this template to their entity type.
 Used to provide instantiation values to the next query in the session.
 * `"nextTemplates"`: Ordered list of template `name`s that may follow this template within a session.
 * `"nextTemplateProbabilities"`: _(Optional)_ Probability weight for each entry in `nextTemplates`.
 Must have the same length.
 Defaults to equal weights.
 * `"minRefinementLength"`: Minimum number of refinement steps when a refinement sequence is triggered.